NicolasHug/Surprise/doc/source/getting_started.rst

     :lines: 15-22

 Now, there's no way we could call the :meth:`test()
-<recsys.prediction_algorithms.algo_base.AlgoBase.test>` method, because we have
+<surprise.prediction_algorithms.algo_base.AlgoBase.test>` method, because we
-no testset.
+have no testset.
 But you can still get predictions for the users and items you want.

 Let's say you're interested in user 196 and item 302 (make sure they're in the trainset!), and you know that the true rating :math:`r_{ui} = 4`.
 All you need is call the :meth:`predict()
-<recsys.prediction_algorithms.algo_base.AlgoBase.predict>` method:
+<surprise.prediction_algorithms.algo_base.AlgoBase.predict>` method:

 .. literalinclude:: ../../examples/query_for_predictions.py
     :caption: From file ``examples/query_for_predictions.py``